-To signal a lane change, move the lever up or down to the point where the indicator light begins to flash, but the lever does not latch.
+Over the lever up or down until the turn signal begins to flash, but the lever does not latch, to signal a lane change.
+Hold the lever until the lane change is complete.

-HORN

-CARGO LAMP SWITCH
+FOG LIGHT SWITCH (if so equipped)

-To turn the fog lights on, turn the headlight switch to the D position, then turn the fog light switch to the position.

-To turn the fog lights on with the headlight switch in the AUTO position (if so equipped), the headlights must be on, then turn the fog light switch to the #0 position.
+To turn the fog lights on, turn the headlight switch to the \bigcirc position, then turn the fog light switch to the \oiint position.
+To turn the fog lights on with the headlight switch in the AUTO position (if so equipped), the headlights must be on, then turn the fog light switch to the \oiint position.
 To turn the fog lights off, turn the fog light switch to the OFF position.
 The headlights must be on and the low beams selected for the fog lights to operate.
 The fog lights automatically turn off when the high beam headlights are selected.